 Though set in a tedious narrative, the serial’s action scenes are respectably handled by director Ray Taylor, who turns in many excellent horseback chase scenes; the lengthy Chapter Three chase sequence (which begins and ends with some nifty trickery by Jones), the cross-country galloping in Chapter Five, and the pursuit of the stagecoach in Chapter Nine are among the highlights.
 Expert rider Cliff Lyons doubles Jones in these sequences and in the serial’s fight scenes–which are far scarcer than the riding scenes and much less smoothly staged; the large-scale cave brawl in Chapter Seven is particularly chaotic, while the one-on-one fight between Buck Jones and Tom London, though unpolished, is more satisfactory.

 The shootout at a cabin hideout in Chapter Three and the gun battle at the ranch in Chapter Six are good too, albeit bloodless (like most of Universal’s other 1930s serial gunfights).
-Universal’s Western town and the rolling hills of the Walker Ranch provide the backdrop for most of the action, although Bronson Canyon and its cave figure in a few sequences.
+Universal’s Western town and the rolling hills of the Universal ranch provide the backdrop for most of the action, although Bronson Canyon and its cave figure in a few sequences.
 Lone Pine is also utilized briefly in the first chapter and again during the wagon-train attack in the sixth episode; this extra trip was apparently made for stock-blending purposes, since the wagon-train sequence blends old and new Lone Pine footage in noticeable but fairly smooth fashion.
 The excessive timber-cutting stock during the characters’ later sojourn to wooded territory is integrated much more sloppily; the footage merely provides padding and fails to convince us that the backlot thickets on which new dialogue scenes are shot are actually part of a forest.

 The stock-footage use in the Chapter Thirteen cliffhanger sequence–with Montana and the Parkers riding a canoe down a river in the midst of a forest fire–is also unconvincingly blended with new footage, although it is visually striking.
 The cliff fall that follows the land-rush sequence at the end of Chapter One features a much better mixture of old and new footage, although the cliff in question is so steep that the hero’s subsequent survival is patently unbelievable.
 Universal’s standard stampede cliffhanger is on hand, as are a good cabin explosion and a plunge down a mine shaft, but the best of the chapter endings is the flood sequence at the end of Chapter Two, in which flood waters convincingly break down a jail wall and engulf the hero.